 - Ensuring schoolwide reform through evidence-based academic strategies

-Programs are offered at the federal, state and local levels to address these strategies and achieve the overall goal of a high-quality education for all children in the U.S., regardless of race, gender and socio-economic level.
+Programs are offered at the federal, state, and local levels to address these strategies and achieve the overall goal of high-quality education for all children in the U.S., regardless of race, gender, and socio-economic level.

-Under Title I, there are a number of federal programs that focus on ensuring all students receive the same quality of education in this country.
+Under Title I, there are several federal programs that focus on ensuring all students receive the same quality of education in this country.
 Federal programs include:

 - Reading First - which includes early reading programs and literacy through school libraries